Project-MONAI/model-zoo/models/pancreas_ct_dints_segmentation/docs/README.md

 # References
 [1] He, Y., Yang, D., Roth, H., Zhao, C. and Xu, D., 2021.
 Dints: Differentiable neural network topology search for 3d medical image segmentation.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 5841-5850).

+# License
+This model is released under Apache 2.0 terms.
+The license file is included with the model.